 - Recreational activities that can be done at a steady-state

 When you have an intense workout and you are functioning in the anaerobic (lack of oxygen) state, you are depriving your muscles and fat of oxygen.
 Fat needs oxygen to break down.
 With LISS, you are allowing your body to burn calories while still providing oxygen to the body and to the fat—aka fat burn!

 If your goal is to build muscle, you must still incorporate strength training to ensure you don’t lose your muscle and strength.

 2. Results with Less Effort

 Thinking about doing an intense workout session can be exhausting, and I am talking about before you even make it to the gym—we have all experienced that mental fatigue.
 This can lead to you not even going to the gym for fear of “dying”.
 Think about walking for 45 minutes.
 That doesn’t seem too bad now, does it?
 So with way less effort, you can see similar results when it comes to weight loss.

 As I stated above, LISS works best when combined with more intense workouts.
 Rest days are critical to your workout schedule because they allow your muscles to repair and recover—giving you more energy to give it your all during each workout session and decreasing the chance of injury.

 When looking to improve your endurance or simply get started with fitness, LISS is a great, non-intimidating way to do so.
-Because of low intensity nature of this cardio workout, LISS is light on the joints and the cardiovascular system.
-Allowing you to work your way up to a moderate to intense state of working out.
+Because of the low-intensity nature of this cardio workout, LISS is light on the joints and the cardiovascular system.
+Allowing you to work your way up to a moderate to an intense state of working out.